umr-marbec/datarmor-documentation/README.md

 resources_used.walltime=00:00:24
 ```

-If you requested more memory/walltime than you used, adapt your needs.
+If you requested more memory/walltime than you used, adapt your needs for the next time.

 ---